 Lastly, an amazing feature is that you can have up to 20 participants in one meeting at a time.

 Well so far, I’ve listed all the positives of Yugma, so there really isn’t much more to share.
+The annotation is an excellent feature, and one of the highlights.
 It is a solid program with an easy to use interface that is not only intuitive, but productive as well and that is very important in a professional setting.
 The entire website as a whole is easy to navigate.

 Unfortunately, there are some.
 And not being fully compatible with Linux is the biggest one.
 The other negative is that the meeting has a time limit of 30 minutes and that is when the program is started.
 So hopefully everyone joins fairly quickly to get things taken care of.